 Campo came out energized to begin the third quarter.
 They drove the ball to our 3 yard line using passing plays.
 Our second team defense was on the field.
 They seemed flat-footed, but as soon as Campo had that first down on our 3 our defense dug in.
 Campo lost 6 yards on their first down play.
 Then their quarterback was sacked on the 13 yard line.
 Their third down play was another pass attempt and their quarterback was sacked on the 28 yard line trying to outrun our defensive backs.
 They were fourth and 28 and their punter came in and kicked the first field goal of his career.
 The score was 45 to 3.

 Randall Hilton, the varsity coach, put in the second team offense.
 They scored two more touchdowns, but missed both PATs, and made a field goal — all in about five minutes.
 Now the score was 60 to 3 and it was still early in the third quarter.
 Coach Hilton met with the officials on the sidelines.
 One of them ran over and talked to the Campo coach.
-Then they announced that both teams had agreed to go to a continuous, or non-stop, clock for the rest of the game.
+Then they announced that both teams had agreed to go to a non-stop clock for the rest of the game.
 Coach Hilton put in his third string guys so there was a mix of second and third stringers.
 Despite that we scored two field goals and led 66 to 3.